 Into the BadlandsPhoto Courtesy of AMC Network Entertainment LLC

-Shane is a veteran to big-budget productions—having worked on films such as Need For Speed, Terminator: Salvation, and We Are Marshall.
+Shane is a veteran to big-budget productions having lensed films such as Need For Speed, Terminator: Salvation, and We Are Marshall.
 For his work on Into the Badlands, he wanted to find a camera that could best capture the unique look and style he wanted for the series.
-After rigorous testing with the camera and sensor technologies available on the market—Hurlbut decided on the RED DRAGON® as the best choice to fulfill his vision.
+After rigorous testing with the camera and sensor technologies available on the market—Hurlbut decided on the RED DRAGON sensor as the best choice to fulfill his vision.

-Shane recently shared some of his experiences while shooting Into the Badlands and described why he chose the RED DRAGON.
+Shane recently shared some of his experiences while shooting Into the Badlands and described why he chose the specific sensor.

 "I knew we would be in extreme lighting conditions where I would need to use natural light with very little augmentation.
 The huge dynamic range gave me the freedom to move fast, stay on schedule, and expose in more extremes than even what 35mm film stock would handle, which helped deliver the unique look for the show."